-General Fund - The General Fund is used to account for all financial resources except those required to be accounted for in another fund.
+General Fund - The General Fund is used to account for all financial resources except those accounted for in another fund.
 It includes the general operations and pupil transportation activities of the District, as well as the capital related activities such as maintenance of facilities, equipment purchases, health and safety projects, and disabled accessibility projects.